Community Garden

 Whether you garden in your backyard or in a community garden you will be amazed by the array of plants that may be grown here in Sun City.
 All it takes is a little specialized knowledge and planning.

 Mid February begins the spring planting season for our summer gardens.
-All manner of summer crops may be grown such as herbs, corn, beans, squash, cucumbers, tomatoes, peppers, onions, melons and more.veggies
+All manner of summer crops are grown such as herbs, corn, beans, squash, cucumbers, tomatoes, peppers, onions, melons and more.veggies

 September begins fall garden planning for cool season crops.
 Our winter gardens produce lettuce, carrots, beets, radishes, cabbage, Brussel sprouts, cauliflower and cool weather herbs to name a few.

-The cool-weather/hardy plants can overwinter, paying attention to frost protection.
+Cool-weather plants can overwinter with frost protection.
 The cabbage family and root vegetables can be harvested throughout the winter.

 person wrapped by tree

-Pricing: A one-time fee for “clean site” is required for all plots and beds.
+Pricing: A one-time escrow deposit for maintaining a “clean site” is required for all plots and beds.
 This fee is refundable if you leave the plot/bed in good condition and as clean as you found it.

 Please contact the Community Garden Managers to receive current plot availability and pricing.

-The Yearly Rental fees are prorated throughout the year so you can start a garden at any time and pay only for the applicable time period.
+Annual leases run from March to March and plot lease fees are prorated throughout the year, so you can start a garden at any time and pay only for the current period.

 Save